wantsome-project/Salon-Management-System/README.md

 The system works as follows:

 	Administrator may login to the system.

 	He may then manage and check employee salaries due date and payment to be made.

 	The system also keeps track of inventory coming in.

 	An employee login is also present for customer billing.

 	As the employee enters various services, the system calculates the bill and generates the bill.

 	This customer data is also separately stored in a database.

 	Appointment Scheduling: User may book online appointment for 3 slots.

 	System manages various appointments and blocks booked appointments to be rebooked.

-	System allows administrator to check various scheduled appoinements.
+	System allows administrator to check various scheduled appointments.